icerpc/icerpc-docs/pages/slice/language-reference/lexical-rules.md

 Slice definitions can contain two types of comments:

-- [Doc comments](/docs/slice/language-guide/doc-comments): begin with `///` and extend to the end of the line.
+- [Doc comments](/docs/slice/language-guide/doc-comments): Begins with exactly `///` and extends to the end of the line.
   They are used by the compiler to generate documentation in the mapped language.
-- Non-doc comments: begin with `//` and extend to the end of the line.
+- Non-doc comments: Begins with `//` and extend to the end of the line.
 They are ignored by the compiler.

+A comment with more than three slashes is treated as a non-doc comment.

 ```slice